 By using tools that can track what channels are most active, it gives you powerful insights on how to reach your audience.
 Channel use tends to shift both with regards to content types and the nature of the situation.
 When company comms use insights with the habits and formats preferred by the audience, it is one of the most potent actions top management can take.

 As of today, the most used tools to collect data from the content performance are sending out manual surveys.
 These mostly provide lagging data and can be biased by employee mood and situational context.
 Working with real-time data when iterating content is paramount to secure efficiency and high yield in content creation.

 If you see certain areas or groups that are lagging or becoming unresponsive in company comms, the best practice is to reach out as fast as possible.
 In a physical office environment, information can more easily flow across departments, and that naturally creates support and realignment across different branches.

 With a remote workforce, that is not the case, and it consequently requires a more proactive follow up to be efficient and address lagging or unresponsive players within the organization.

-With thousands of resellers of financial products, Volkswagen has a tough job tracking compliance and certification in their different markets.
+With a widespread network of resellers, Volkswagen Moller Bilfinans AS has a tough job tracking compliance and certification for financial products in their different markets.
 Using Zelo they could focus on monitoring and drastically reduce the manual labour spent on driving compliance.
-With an easy to use interface each Regional Manager has their own dashboard using the built-in department feature.
+With an easy to use interface the tool provides team leaders a dedicated dashboard using the built-in department feature.

 Zelo announces the release of Zelo 2.0, a SaaS enabling customers to efficiently monitor and improve internal corporate communications.
 This release builds on the success of the Zelo platform by introducing several key innovations that allow companies to tailor the delivery and content of their communications to more effectively reach their audience.